University of Wisconsin–Stevens Point: Athletics

 Student athletes in 24 sports at UW-Stevens Point participate in the NCAA Division III.
 The teams are members of the Wisconsin Intercollegiate Athletic Conference (WIAC).
 The mascot of UW-Stevens Point is Stevie Pointer.

-The university fields athletics teams in baseball, basketball, cross country, football, golf, ice hockey, lacrosse (women's only), soccer (women's only), softball, swimming and diving, tennis, track and field, volleyball, and wrestling.
+The university fields athletics teams in baseball, basketball, cross country, football, golf, ice hockey, lacrosse (women's only), soccer, softball, swimming and diving, tennis, track and field, volleyball, and wrestling.